 The last of the rinse water can be held in the machine to be used in the beginning of the next wash cycle.
 This sounds like a great idea for the design engineer.
 Free water!

-But, if the next cycle is not for a few days, the mold and mildew start to grow on the film left over from the wash cycle.
+But, if the next cycle is not for a few days, the mold and mildew start to rot on the film left over from the wash cycle.

 Not all makes and models hold the water intentionally.
-Some just have areas that stay wet.
+Some just have areas that stay damp.
 The result is the same as far as odors are concerned.

 TechnoFresh affects whatever area is causing the odor.
 It does not matter what kind of machine you have.
-The surface film formed from detergents and softeners is fouled by TechnoFresh materials so mold, mildew and other fungus, and bacterial slime do not grow back easily.
+The surface film formed from detergents and softeners is fouled by TechnoFresh materials so mold, mildew and other fungus, and bacterial slime do not grow back easily if at all.